tdhopper/ultratall-ultralight/MAIN.md

 However, due to my height, the gear available to me is limited.
 When I thumb through [Backpacker magazine](http://www.backpacker.com/ "Backpacker Magazine - Your Backpacking, Hiking, Camping and Outdoor Gear Magazine")'s annual gear issue, I breeze past the shoes, jackets, shirts, pants, tents, sleeping bags, and packs because most of the items won't fit my long body.

+Over the last 6 years, I've gradually made my pack lighter and lighter.
+Along the way, I've learned a good amount about what will and won't work for an unusually tall backpacker.
+I am trying to share that information here in hopes that others can benefit.

+At the same time, I'm far from satisfied with the gear I have in my pack.
+I would love for you to join the conversation about how the ultratall can enjoy the backcountry.
+Please leave your comments at the bottom of the page or email me: tdhopper@gmail.com.

+<div style="text-align:right;">— Tim Hopper</div>

 ## More about me